T0ny-X/web-notes/README.md

 # Web App Notes
-Project: Tony's Web App Journey
-Welcome to Tony's Web App Journey!
-This is a repository for a web application showcasing my journey through the world of web development.
+This is a journal for the world of web development.

 ## Key Pages: